GetStream/stream-django/README.md

 ```

-####Prefetch related data
+####Preload related data

 You will commonly access related objects such as activity['object'].user.
-To prevent your newsfeed to run N queries you can instruct the manager to preload related objects.
+To prevent your newsfeed to run N queries you can instruct the manager to load related objects.
 The manager will use Django's select_related functionality. (https://docs.djangoproject.com/en/dev/ref/models/querysets/#select-related).

 ```
 class Tweet(models.Model, Activity):

     @classmethod
-    def related_models(cls):
+    def activity_related_models(cls):
         return ['user']

 ```